 1. They Help Your Body Release Oxytocin

-Humans have been breeding dogs as companions for hundreds of years.
+Humans have been breeding dogs as companions for thousands of years.
 Due to centuries of close bonds, dogs and humans have co-evolved.

 According to the 2015 paper “Oxytocin-gaze positive loop and the coevolution of human-dog bonds,” published in the journal Science, this bond creates a positive loop between human and dog, namely due to the release of the “love hormone” oxytocin.